tylerlaceby/litebot/readme.md

 ## Getting Started

 This is an example of how you can get started with Litebot.
+You can also check out the `examples` folder for more documentation on each function.

 1. Import Litebot